-Xinyu Zhang (zhang.11591@osu.edu) Office Hours: M W 4-5 (Virtually at the class Carmen Zoom site)
+Kiljae Lee (Lee.10428@buckeyemail.osu.edu) Office Hours: TBA (Via Zoom as linked on Carmen site)

 Course Description

 This course continues to investigate statistical models for data analysis and discovery in big-data settings.
 In Stat 3301, you learned about regression methods.
 In this class we extend those methods to setting in which data have binary or multiple category outcomes.
 An introduction to some of the most commonly used statistical methods for exploring and analyzing multivariate data is provided, with emphasis on interpretation and communication of results of analyses.